cslab-hub/GlobalTimeSeriesCoherenceMatrices/README.md

 ## Description
 Code for the Paper Constructing Global Coherence Representations:Identifying Interpretability and Coherences of Transformer Attention in Time Series Data.
-It is about creating coherence matrices which represent the attention from each symbol to each other symbol to enhence the understanding of the global class representation.
-It can be used as classification model while providing a nice visualisation and boost to the interpretability of the global classes <br>
+It is about creating coherence matrices which represent the attention from each symbol to each other symbol to enhance the understanding of the global class representation.
+It can be used as a classification model while providing a nice visualization and boost to the interpretability of the global classes <br>

 The project contains a Jupiter notebook which provides the model from the publication and also includes the weights for the published results (in the "saves"-folder for 500 and 15 epochs).
 The saved weights need in the saved folder without a nested structure to be loaded.